BMCARDONA/fertility_rates/README.md

 # Fertility Rates
 A Repository Where I Explore the Average Total Fertility Rate by Geographic Region for the Last 50 Years

+## Goal
 This case study aimed to answer the following question: What was the Average Total Fertility Rate by Geographic Region from 1960 to 2021?
-I used data from a [World Bank dataset](https://data.worldbank.org/indicator/SP.DYN.TFRT.IN?end=2021&start=2021&view=map&year=2021), which contains country names and their respective total fertility rates by year.
+I used data from a [World Bank dataset](https://data.worldbank.org/indicator/SP.DYN.TFRT.IN?end=2021&start=2021&view=map&year=2021), which contains country names and their respective average total fertility rates by year.

-By answering this question, I was able to find the general worldwide trend of average total fertility rates.
+## Analysis
+If you'd like to see my analysis using R, feel free to check out two files:
+    1. `fertility_rates.Rmd`, if you'd like to interact with the code; and
+    2. `fertility_rates.pdf`, if you'd like to see the LaTeX output of `fertility_rates.Rmd`; or
+    2. `fertility_rates.R`, if you'd only like to see the code.

+## Tableau Dashboard
+If you'd like to see an interactive version of my analysis, please check out my Tableau dashboard, where you can find See [here](https://public.tableau.com/app/profile/bradley.cardona/viz/AverageFertilityRatebyRegion1960-2021/Dashboard) :)

+## Spoiler Alert!
+- **My Conclusion**: Nearly *every* country has experienced a sharp decrease in average total fertility rates.

+## Guiding Questions
-Below are some of the questions I used to guide myself as I completed this case study.
+Following are some of the questions I used to guide myself as I completed this case study.
 This guide is broken up into six sections:
   1. [Ask](#Ask)
   2. [Prepare](#Prepare)
   3. [Process](#Process)